Laurent-Humeau/mbox-to-csv-email-filter/README.md

 if 'keywords' is left blank, the script will just return all emails.

-Make sure you replace "YOUR NAME" with either your name so it doesn't return your own emails too.
+Make sure you replace "YOUR NAME" with your actual name so it doesn't return your own emails too.
 `if sender_email not in unique_senders and sender_name != "YOUR NAME": `

 The output is a csv file containing : name, email, subject.